How To File A Property Damage Claim After A Hurricane

 After you call the insurance company to notify them of your property damage, they will assign an adjuster to the case.
 An insurance adjuster is the person who will work to help settle the claim; they essentially act as a mediator between you and the insurance company.
 An adjuster will report back to the insurance company with what damage they observed and will determine what work needs to be done to the property.

-It is advisable to hire an attorney to review the proof of loss document and make sure nothing is left out.
+Be cautious when signing proof of loss forms, as they detail the scope and pricing of repairs.
+It’s common practice to have an attorney review these documents to ensure that all necessary repairs are included and nothing is omitted, safeguarding your compensation.
 Our property damage attorneys at Steinger, Greene & Feiner will review these documents and stay in communication with your insurance company to make sure you are on track to receiving the compensation you need.

 You shouldn’t hire the cheapest repair company just for their low pricing, and you don’t have to choose the company that your insurance suggests.
 Many times, insurance companies will try and get you to choose their preferred vendor to minimize costs.
 It’s a good idea to get estimates from several companies and choose the best option from there.